asvd/jailed/README.md

  code from a local file.
-On the other hand that means that the code jailed in a plugin has an access to the local filesystem, and to some origin-shared things, like IndexedDB (though it is still jailed within a Worker and cannot access the main application page).*
+On the other hand that means that the code jailed in a plugin has an access to the local filesystem, and to some origin-shared things, like IndexedDB (though it is still jailed within a Worker and cannot access the main application page).
+If you need to safely use Jailed on a local machine, run it using Node.js.*